 Exploring the places in the world where change is happening.

-Border Skipping is a kind of international affairs and travel blog, focused on exploring change, creativity and life in the world’s political and cultural hubs.
+Border Skipping is a kind of culture and world affairs blog, focused on exploring change, creativity and life in the world’s political and cultural hubs.

 It includes a curious portfolio of words and ideas, from meandering travel philosophy to practical exploration advice, punctuated with occasional investigative journalism on global issues and posts curating practical guides to the crises and conflicts that matter today.

 Who writes Border Skipping?